Janamsdn/Kony-Segment-Animation-Demo/README.md

 # Kony-Segment-Animation
-This Application showcases the animation feature of the segment of KonyVisualizer.
+This Application showcases the animation feature of the segment of Kony Visualizer.

 # To run this app

 1. Download the project
-2. Import project to your Kony IDE.
+2. Import project to your Kony Visualizer.
 3. Build and run the app.

 # Supported platforms: